Crusse/php-shm-cache/README.md

 `serialize()` and `unserialize()` when storing non-strings.
 Strings are stored as-is, so they don't have the overhead of `serialize()` and `unserialize()`.

+Run `php tests/scripts/test_performance.php` on your own machine to test.
+Make sure to have Memcached installed first.

 ## Installing

 Add this to your composer.json: